BlockstreamResearch/bip-frost-dkg/README.md

 We follow a modular approach that removes one dependency at a time.
 First, we take care of secure channels by wrapping SimplPedPop in a protocol EncPedPop, which relies on pairwise ECDH key exchanges between the participants to encrypt secret shares.
-Finally, we add a concrete equality check protocol to EncPedPop to obtain a standalone DKG protocol RecPedPop.
+Finally, we add a concrete equality check protocol to EncPedPop to obtain a standalone DKG protocol ChillDKG.

 Our equality check protocol is inspired by the Goldwasser-Lindell echo broadcast [GW05] protocol.
 Crucially, it ensures that